 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

-If you change your PCP this may result in being limited to specific specialists or hospitals to which that PCP refers (i.e., sub-network, referral circles).
-Also noted in Section 2.3 below.
-The change will be effective immediately.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
-To change your PCP, call Customer Service (phone numbers are printed on the back cover of this booklet).
-When you call, be sure to tell us if you are seeing specialists or getting other covered services that needed your PCP's approval (such as home health services and durable medical equipment).
+You will contact a HAP Medicare Complete Duals Customer Service representative to facilitate your change of PCPs (contact numbers available on the back cover).
+When you call, be sure to tell Customer Service if you are seeing specialists or getting other covered services that needed your PCP's approval (such as home health services and durable medical equipment).
 Customer Service will help make sure that you can continue with the specialty care and other services you have been getting when you change your PCP.
-They will also check to be sure the PCP you want to switch to is accepting new patients.
-Customer Service will change your membership record to show the name of your new PCP and tell you when the change to your new PCP will take effect.
+They will check to be sure the PCP you want to switch to is accepting new patients.
+Customer Service will tell you when the change to your new PCP will take effect.